urbansci/Geo-city-formation/README.md

-# Self-supervised Learning Reveals the Geographical Drivers of City Formation
+# Urban Niche

 This repository contains the implementation and data for the paper:
->**Self-supervised learning reveals the geographical drivers of city formation**
+>**Self-supervised learning quantifies the geographical foundations of city formation**
 >
 >Weiyu Zhang, Lei Dong∗, Junjie Yang, and Yu Liu∗
 >